Transportation

 Well – of course this one is the least carbon-producing transport system of all (we as humans do still produce greenhouse gases, put we would be anyway if we were traveling on a plane.)

-This one applies for commuting and recreation mostly.
+Human-powered transportation pretty much applies for commuting and recreation only.
 Although, if you need to travel a short distance from one city to another, it may be useful.
 Just leave plenty of time for the later.
 The 6-hour flight or 28-hour train from DC to New Orleans becomes 102 hours biking according to Google maps, which is based on an algorithm that does not including stopping for hotels, meals, and muscle cramps.

 But the shorter the distance, the better (best) these human-powered options become.
-They are comparatively zero carbon, inexpensive for the commuter, needs less infrastructure, healthier for all, and happiest.
+They are comparatively zero carbon, are far less expensive for the commuter, need less infrastructure, healthier for all, and yield the happiest commuters.
 Happiest?
 Besides being in the great urban outdoors, walking and biking commutes are the most predictable of commutes, thus lessening stress.
 Walking to work in Arlington, VA, provides 91% commute satisfaction (biking 81%), while the train/driving provides 37-41% commute satisfaction https://mobilitylab.org/2018/01/24/arlington-residents-bike-walk-work-predictable-happy-healthy-journeys/.
-If only the metro was a reliable as many European trains (it’s improving), I have the feeling there’d be more competition there.
+If only the U.S. subway systems were a reliable as many European trains (it’s improving), there’d be more competition there.

 Let’s get back to “healthier:” From the same article above (referencing this study here.): “A recent study of commuters in the United Kingdom found that bicyclists were 41 percent less likely to die from major health events – such as heart disease or cancer – than those who took passive modes of transportation.”, and “those who walk to work had a 27[-36] percent lower risk.”
 Plus then there are fewer fumes.
-Even electric cars usually generate carbon dioxide at the original power source – the electricity-generating source is still primarily coal in the USA (ref needed.).
+Even electric cars usually generate carbon dioxide at the original power source (ref needed.).

 “While a 3.5 metre-wide single lane can transport 2,000 people an hour in cars, the same lane can be used to transport 14,000 people on bicycles – and this doesn’t even take into account the space saved on parking.”

 That is just way, way cool.
-I had no idea it was that many.
 Even if we include the mini-vehicles (see above), we’d save room.
 But with biking/walking, we’d be a lot healthier.

 Oh, wait, there’s more!
 Besides the actual transportation vehicle – what else can we do while traveling to save on greenhouse gases?